 The Washington survival statutes are found at RCW 4.20.046 and .060.
 RCW 4.20.046 is known as the general survival statute.
 It purports to preserve all claims the decedent could have brought had he or she survived.
 RCW 4.20.060 is known as the special survival statute, since it specifically relates to injuries that cause death.
 Together, the statutes purport to preserve the claims the decedent would have had had he or she not died.

-At Budge & Heipt, we have developed a one-page flowchart as a visual aid toward guiding our analysis of potential wrongful death and survival claims.
-We believe this guide is immensely useful since we regularly consider potential wrongful death and survival claims.
-It is worth remembering, though, that the guide itself is no substitute for independent legal research.
-The guide is a roadmap and an overview to analyzing the potential causes of action, but it does not replace the need for lawyers to review the statutes and the case law independently and to advise potential clients accordingly.
+At Budge & Heipt, we largely focus on cases involving wrongful death and sometimes assert state law claims independently or as supplemental claims associated with federal causes of action.
+Please feel free to contact us if you have a potential case to discuss.
+The remarks above are no substitute for independent legal research and do not replace the need for lawyers to review the statutes and the case law independently and to advise potential clients accordingly.
 Periodic reference to the statutes and case law is a must for any attorney who wishes to practice in this area on a regular basis.

 If you are a potential client with a case arising from the death of a loved one, please call our office for a free consultation.
 If you are an attorney considering a potential case and want to discuss a potential case or arrangement regarding co-representation, please feel free contact us here, and we’ll be happy to take the time to talk with you.